 Ubud is located in the centre of Bali, about 1-2 hours’ drive from Denpasar Airport.
 The traffic in Bali can get rather hectic at times.

 You’re best to organize a private transfer from the airport.
 The hotel will be only too happy to make arrangements for you, and you’ll pay the driver directly.
 Our driver was also happy to stop on the way, so we could exchange money and buy local sim cards.

-Bisma Eight prides themselves on being a boutique hotel that offers something a little different.
+Bisma Eight prides itself on being a boutique hotel that offers something a little different.
 The hotel offers a modern setting with organic eco-luxe design elements, paired with traditional Balinese touches.
 The natural jungle setting is a novelty, given its proximity to Ubud’s best attractions and vast array of dining options.

 One of the hotel’s best features is without a doubt, the long path through a thick bamboo grove, leading to a large infinity pool overlooking the lush Balinese jungle.
-Then there’s the glassy feature pond in the lobby that is suspended above the tree tops.
+Then there’s the glassy feature pond in the lobby that is suspended above the treetops.

 Bisma Eight has achieved the perfect balance between glamour and minimalist.

 One thing I really loved about Bisma Eight was their approach to sustainability.
 You won’t find bathroom amenities in plastic bottles here, instead they are presented in beautifully designed and labeled reusable clay pots, which are re-filled as needed.
 Towels are only replaced on request and the air-conditioning switches off automatically when you leave the room.

 Sustainable materials, such as bamboo and jute and sustainably derived timbers, were used in the hotel's construction and carefully chosen décor touches.